pjpscriv/pjpscriv.github.io/README.md

 The website is deployed using GitHub Pages via the default deploy action.

-_Originally created during the 2019 [Summer of Tech](https://www.summeroftech.co.nz/) git tutorial._
+_Originally created during the 2019 [Summer of Tech](https://www.summeroftech.co.nz/) git tutorial, using the [fluxfederation/hello-summer](https://github.com/fluxfederation/hello-summer) template._